danielhrisca/asammdf/README.md

 * for version 4

-    * experiemental support for MDF v4.20 column oriented storage
+    * experimental support for MDF v4.20 column oriented storage
     * functionality related to sample reduction block: the samples reduction blocks are simply ignored
     * handling of channel hierarchy: channel hierarchy is ignored
     * full handling of bus logging measurements: currently only CAN and LIN bus logging are implemented with the